cryptocreeper94-sudo/trust-layer/replit.md

-# DarkWave Chain - Replit Agent Guide
+# DarkWave Smart Chain - Replit Agent Guide

 ## Overview

-DarkWave Chain is a comprehensive blockchain ecosystem developed by DarkWave Studios.
+DarkWave Smart Chain (DSC) is a comprehensive blockchain ecosystem developed by DarkWave Studios.
 It comprises a Layer 1 Proof-of-Authority blockchain and a React web application called DarkWave Portal.
 The portal acts as the ecosystem's interface, a block explorer, and a developer hub.
 The project aims to deliver a blockchain solution that surpasses Solana and Ethereum in speed, stability, and feature richness.

 **Public Launch: February 14, 2026**